mendix/docs/content/howto/collaboration-requirements-management/on-premises-git-howto.md

 ## 3 Supported Authentication Mechanisms

 Currently, we only support HTTP Basic authentication for Git service providers.
-With most providers this means the use of Personal Access Tokens (PATs).
+With most providers this takes the form of using of Personal Access Tokens (PATs).

-To use PAT (or equivalent), you need to specify it in the **Password** field when Studio Pro requests to enter credentials for the version control server:
+To use PAT (or another equivalent), you need to specify it in the **Password** field when Studio Pro requests credentials for the version control server:

 ![Sign In dialog](attachments/on-premises-git-howto/sign-in-dialog.png)